fredjoseph/clink-completions/README.md

 # clink-completions
-Some completion scripts for clink
+Some additional completion scripts for clink

 ## Installation